The following legal forms are required to file financial statements.

 When must you file your accounts?

 You must file your annual accounts on time.
-You must submit your annual accounts to the Chamber of Commerce (KVK) within 8 days of adopting them.
+You must submit your annual accounts to the Netherlands Chamber of Commerce (KVK) within 8 days of adopting them.
 If the annual accounts have not been adopted in time, you submit the provisional accounts.
 The deadline for adoption of the annual accounts depends on the legal structure of your business, but at the most this is within 12 months from the end of the financial year.